Who AI Recommends: The GLP-1 Clinic AI Referral Economy (2026)

 Finding 5: national brands are quietly eating local share

-A small set of national and telehealth brands were named across dozens of metros and all five engines.
+A small set of national and chain brands were named across dozens of metros and all five engines.
 The brands appearing in the most markets in our sample:

 | Brand | Metros named in |